Home / Articles / Best Mineral Sunscreen Guide

 Brush On Powder: The Makeup Friendly Reapplication Tool

 Powder mineral sunscreens come in a tube with a built in brush, making them the only practical way to reapply SPF over makeup without ruining your look.
 They are lightweight, absorb oil, and add a matte finish.
-Brands like Colorescience offer brush on powders with extremely high mineral concentrations (45% total actives).
+The best brush on powders use high mineral concentrations (often 20% or more zinc oxide).
 However, powder alone does not provide enough coverage to serve as your primary sunscreen.
 Use it as a midday reapplication tool on top of a cream or lotion base applied in the morning.

 Our recommendation on formats